-In 2016, the Group committed to manage its operations in an efficient and sustainable manner, and we continually look for opportunities to improve our environmental performance by reducing energy and use of other resources.
+In 2017, the Group committed to manage its operations in an efficient and sustainable manner, and we continually look for opportunities to improve our environmental performance by reducing our use of energy and other resources.

 Environmental Impacts

 As a financial services institution, our direct environmental impacts mainly resulted from the energy use and associated green house gas (GHG) of our offices and branches in Hong Kong region.
 Other key environmental impacts resulted from the use of company car, paper consumption and disposal of information technology (IT) equipment.